groundlight/stream/README.md

 ## Download

-The system is easy to use on any system with Docker installed.
+This application is easy to use on any system with Docker installed.

 ```shell
 $ docker pull groundlight/stream